College Programs and Academic Resources

 Explore Our Degree Programs

-Five Towns College offers undergraduate degrees in nine programs:
+Discover your Five Towns College major to jumpstart a challenging and rewarding future.
+We offer undergraduate degrees in nine programs:

 - Audio Recording (Business Management, Commercial Music)